meatnordrink/notebook/ads.md

 * Consider setting the target of the retargeting-purchases campaign as pageviews.

+# RETARGETING CAMPAIGNS (FB Only)
+## In Progress

+## To-do:
+* Launch retarget campaign for IG
+* Check analytics for sign-ups, purchases for 'clicked' campaign once `utm_source` parameters are passing through sign-up.
+* "" for 'bought' campaign; currently very little visibility past landing page here, as most users will skip the onboard entirely.

+## Findings
+* For the "clicked" audiences, where the metrics work well, looks like the Google and FB #'s match up perfectly.

 # Google

 ## Tested
 * Responsive ads - not great so far.
 Not horrible, but worse than expanded text.
 Tried in Depression BMM;Depression General, and Mood Journal EM & BMM;Mood Tracker.
 In the latter, increased spend, but at very high CPR.
+    - but, seem to be working in CBT campaigns??
 ### Keywords Tested:
 * Free Mood Tracking (No spend as of Aug 2019)
 * (Neg) `+CBT +Self +Online` - spent nothing.